-Introduction to civil litigation including the legal system, structure of a law suit, Rules of Court, commencing an action by Statement of Clain, Judgments if no defence, and settlement procedures.
+Introduction to civil litigation including the legal system, structure of a lawsuit, Rules of Court, commencing an action by Statement of Claim and Default Judgments.

-LEGL 115-3 (3-0) 15 weeks Litigation II
+LEGL 115-3 (BC=3) (3-0-0) 15 weeks Litigation II

-Examination of the Defendant's choices in a contested law suit.
-Also includes torts and how matters get to trial when settlements are not successful.
+Examination of the Defendant's choices in a contested lawsuit.
+Includes torts and how matters proceed to trial when settlements are unsuccessful.